oneapi-src/oneDAL/README.md

 - [Known Issues](https://oneapi-src.github.io/oneDAL/notes/known_issues.html)

 ## Support
-Please report questions, issues and suggestions using:
+Report issues, ask questions, and provide suggestions using:

 - [GitHub Issues](https://github.com/oneapi-src/oneDAL/issues)
 - [Forum](https://community.intel.com/t5/Intel-oneAPI-Data-Analytics/bd-p/oneapi-data-analytics-library)

-You may reach out to project maintainers privately at onedal.maintainers@intel.com
+You may reach out to project maintainers privately at onedal.maintainers@intel.com.

+To report a vulnerability, refer to [Intel vulnerability reporting policy](https://www.intel.com/content/www/us/en/security-center/default.html).

 ## Samples <!-- omit in toc -->
 Samples is an examples of how oneDAL can be used in different applications.